 We speak from painful experience on that last bit: as we mentioned, Jeremy and I have a habit of sharing a hammock.
 But both hammocks and hammock straps have weight limits, and our combined 500+ lbs straight-up broke our hammock straps on a camping trip in Lake Tahoe, sending us both tumbling onto the ground into a pile of jagged granite below.

 Which was another big mistake on our part: never, ever hang your hammock above a pile of rocks, y’all.
-My entire leg was bruised for a month.
+My thigh was bruised for a month.

 So, if you do want to share your hammock, or you happen to be on the heavier side like us, double-check that your straps can handle it!

-The Eno Atlas Hammock Suspension system ticks all our boxes: it’s easy to set up and tree-friendly.
-It’s rated up to 400 lbs, so if you need a lil more,
+The Eno Atlas Hammock Suspension system ticks all our boxes: it’s easy to set up, tree-friendly, and it’s rated up to 400 lbs.

 Underquilt & Topquilt